cimeister/academic-kickstart/content/blog/unigramlm/index.md

 expectation-maximization (EM) algorithm provides us a route for working with this situation.

-#### The Expectation-Maximization Algorithm in the Context of UnigramLM {#sec:unigram_em}
+### The Expectation-Maximization Algorithm in the Context of UnigramLM {#sec:unigram_em}

 EM was designed for exactly the use case where wish to get MLE estimates for a data-generating process in which only part of the data is unobserved.

+**TL;DR of the application of the EM algorithm to UnigramLM**: EM is an iterative algorithm for approximating MLE estimates.
+The E step computes the expected complete data log-likelihood under current beliefs about model parameters (in our case, ${{\boldsymbol{\phi}}^{(n)}}$); this quantity is standing in for observed data log-likelihood, which is a much more difficult quantity to compute.
+The M step then solves for the free parameters (in our case, ${\boldsymbol{\phi}}$) that maximize this quantity, and then updates our current beliefs to the new quantity.

-Formally, the EM algorithm uses Jensen's inequality to relate the *expected value* of the complete data log-likelihood to the *observed* data log-likelihood, i.e., relating the expected value of Eq.
+In more detail now: the EM algorithm uses Jensen's inequality to relate the *expected value* of the complete data log-likelihood to the *observed* data log-likelihood, i.e., relating the expected value of Eq.
 (7) to
 Eq.
 (8).
 This is exactly the connection made